nkundiushuti/nkundiushuti.github.io/pages/pages-root-folder/index.md

   title: "Code & data"
   url: 'https://github.com/nkundiushuti'
   image: widget_git.jpg
-  text: 'Check out my latest <a href="https://github.com/MTG/DeepConvSep ">deep learning repository</a> in python.
-I am committed to the principles of <em>research reproducibility</em>.
+  text: 'I am committed to the principles of <em>research reproducibility</em>.
 Most of the code is made available through github, along with links to the dataset and instructions on how to replicate experiments.'
 #
 # Use the call for action to show a button on the frontpage
 #